OAID/TengineKit/README.md

 - face 3dlandmarks
 - face attributes like age, gender, smile, glasses
 - eye iris & landmarks
-- hand detect
+- hand detect(Real-time, not yet on Mobile)
-- hand landmarks
+- hand landmarks(Real-time, not yet on Mobile)
-- body detect
+- body detect(Real-time, not yet on Mobile)
-- body landamrks
+- body landamrks(Real-time, not yet on Mobile)

 # Performance(face & landmark)